 What is the difference between cross-channel marketing, multichannel marketing, and omnichannel marketing?

 Multichannel marketing is the use of many separate channels, whereas omnichannel is the use of all channels together.
-In other words, omnichannel marketing is the most advanced cross-channel marketing strategy, as it strives to provide a seamless, unified experience.
+In other words, omnichannel marketing is the most advanced cross-channel strategy, as it strives to provide a seamless, unified experience.

-In either case, both of these cross-channel marketing strategies have the same goal in that they offer people more choices in how they interact with your brand.
+In either case, both of these marketing strategies have the same goal in that they offer people more choices in how they interact with your brand.
 Multichannel marketing involves several channels that don’t communicate.
 Cross-channel marketing and omnichannel marketing rely on the interactive, blended nature, so people can jump from one channel to the next, picking up where they left off in the customer journey.

 6 Key Benefits of a Cross-Channel Marketing Strategy